 How To Inspire Joy In Your Homeschool Week

-Although these seasons are completely normal, and life’s circumstances can leave you outmatched and ready to throw in the proverbial homeschooling towel, there are simple things you can do to inspire joy in your homeschool week.
+These seasons are completely normal, and life’s circumstances can leave you discouraged and ready to throw in the proverbial homeschooling towel.
+But here is the good news: there are simple things you can do to inspire joy in your homeschool week.

 Whenever I am in a difficult season, I try to sprinkle our weeks with activities that fill our hearts with joy and make us thankful to be homeschooling.